Fixing our Housing Crisis

 · Current zoning restricts half of Bellingham to the most expensive housing: single detached, often with large minimum lot sizes.
 Originally intended to separate people by income and race, it clusters multifamily housing in north Bellingham, where public schools now serve a majority-minority population.

-· Current zoning more than doubles the cost of infill housing.
+· Current zoning restrictions more than double the cost of housing, and require reliance on automobiles for most trips.

 · If adopted regionally by Whatcom County and other municipalities, the SmartCode could simplify and coordinate regional planning.

-Develop mixed-income housing and community land trusts to address lower-income residents’ housing needs
+Create revolving funds for affordable mixed-income housing and community land trusts

 Supporting Renters